SwathiBalasubramanyam/job-trends/README.md

 # JobTrends

 ## Background
-JobTrends is a data visualization website that displays current job trends based on a given title or a location.
-Users can enter title / location/ company in a searchable input box, upon which the website suggests top most skills listed for a given title or gives the top most employers for the given location or suggests companies hiring at a given location.
-The users will also be able to see any job postings that are listed for a given title/location/company.
+Job Trends is a data visualization site that fetches and displays job postings for a given title.
+Job Trends, aggregates all the skills, companies hiring, job posting locations from job posts and displays as pie charts, representing a quick snapshot of what the job postings contain.

 ## Technologies Used
 * Javascript